 - Hospital Pavilion South parking is in Garage A. After entering the building, continue down the hallway to a bank of elevators on your right.
 Take the elevator to the second floor and check in at the front desk at the Hospital Pavilion South procedural waiting area on the second floor. - Hospital Pavilion North parking is in Garage C. The information desk will direct you down the hall to the elevator bank.
-Take the elevator to the second floor and check in at the front desk at the Hospital Pavilion North surgical waiting area. - Edwards Pavilion parking is in Garage C. Enter the building and continue to the right towards the Clatanoff Pavilion Walk through the Clatanoff Pavilion to check in at the front desk at the Edwards Pavilion surgical waiting area. - LHDCMC Hospital: The operating room is located in the main hospital building on the second floor.
+Take the elevator to the second floor and check in at the front desk at the Hospital Pavilion North surgical waiting area.

+- Edwards Pavilion parking is in Garage C. Enter the building and continue to the right towards the Clatanoff Pavilion Walk through the Clatanoff Pavilion to check in at the front desk at the Edwards Pavilion surgical waiting area.
+For enhanced security, the doors outside of the Edwards Pavilion are not available for patient or visitor entry.
+The doors are reserved for patient discharges and/or authorized staff access. - LHDCMC Hospital: The operating room is located in the main hospital building on the second floor.
 Please enter at the back of the hospital through the outpatient surgical services entrance.